Niels Högel: 2015 trial and confession

 From January 2014 onward, the Oldenburg district attorney's office initiated another investigation into the incidents at the Delmenhorst Clinic.
 In September 2014, Högel was charged with three counts of murder and two counts of attempted murder.
 After confessing to the charges, Högel stated he had committed thirty additional murders.
 The patients' deaths were caused by Högel's administering ninety unauthorized injections; sixty patients were successfully resuscitated.
 On 28 February 2015, the Landgericht Oldenburg sentenced Högel to life in prison.
 The sentence became final in March 2015.

-Prosecutors claim Högel acted out of boredom and the desire to show off his resuscitation skills.
+In 2014, prosecutors claimed Högel acted out of boredom and the desire to show off his resuscitation skills.